 The scheme offers full time or part time (as advertised) opportunities in a range of work areas in different departments within RNIB and Action for Blind People, including:

 - Events co-ordination

 How much will I be paid?

-The salary offered will fall within RNIB's existing pay scales.
+The salary offered will fall within RNIB and Action for Blind People's existing pay scales.